futurafinance/staking-new-futura/README.md

   > - An admin needs to click "FillPool" for the pool to claim
   > - Notice you need to allow the other contracts to interact with it using setAuthorizedContract function for Fuel, Futura, Investor and Masterchef
   > - You also need to exclude this contract from fees on Futura side
+- AutoCompoundPool
+  > - This is a subclass of Stake Futura Pool, we will use that for AutoCompound or implementing a new type
 - Cake Investment Plan (Funding Plan)
   > - This is used by the investor to invest in Pancakeswap's Cake on mainnet.
 For testnet we need to deploy our own masterchef (Masterchef2.sol) and Fortuna / Fortuna Split Bar tokens that will act as "Cake".